tgbugs/docs.sparc.science/pages/dat_core/dat_core_roadmap.md

 3. **Support for dataset status:** Adding support for a status flag on datasets indicating the stage of curation it is in (draft, in-review, finalized)
 4. **Support for N-dimensional imaging data:** The DAT-Core will expand functionality for 3D clinical imaging, and N-Dimensional microscopy imaging.
 5. **Improved tracking of SPARC data-use:** The DAT-Core will improve funcitonality to track how much data is contributed by SPARC investigators.
+6. **Support for two additional file formats:** The DAT-Core will add support for 64-bit Spike2 files and .ac2 files.

 ### Q3: April-June 2019